Here is the easy "one-step" installation:

 Mouse or keyboard hotkeys can also be assigned to any favorite in your menu.
 This allow you to launch a favorite without having to open the QAP popup menu and locate your favorite.

-Another QAP feature is inserted in the main menu during installation:
+Two other QAP features and two favorites are also inserted in the main menu during installation:

 The portable package can contain a "config_default.ini" and when you start the software it checks for a file "config.ini".